 Translation and Apostille

-All documents not in Bulgarian must be translated by a certified translator and apostilled.
-The apostille confirms the document’s authenticity for international use.
+All documents not in Bulgarian must be translated by a certified translator.
 Don’t skip this step; embassies reject applications with improperly certified documents.

 Category-Specific Documents